TeachBooks/mirror_teachbook_manual/book/installation-and-setup/anaconda.md

 As mentioned before, python packages can be downloaded in the environments you create.
 Both NumPy and pandas are popular Python packages used for data manipulation and analysis.
 For the creation of Jupyter Books, we will use the package `jupyter-book`.
 More information about this package [here](jupyter-book-setup.md).

-### Text-based files
+### Import environments

 Working on larger projects (with many cool interactive features) may require you to install a lot of python packages.
 It can be useful to specify the required packages in a text-based file (for example `environment.yml`) and then telling `conda` to create the environment based on the contents of the file!

 Moreover, if you are joining a team that is working on complex projects, it can be useful for you to create a new environment based on use such a text-based file in order to create an up-to-date environment that will give you a flying start.
 The team might also provide a `requirements.txt` file which specifies all the packages you need to download in order to work on the project.
-Now it should also become clear why its preferrable to create new environment for each project/book that you work on because they might require you to use different packages!
+Now it should also become clear why its preferable to create new environment for each project/book that you work on because they might require you to use different packages!

 Here's an example of what a `requirements.txt` file might look like.